TODAY'S HEADLINES

 We group the same event across left, center, and right outlets.

-We pull out the words that change blame, certainty, urgency, and who looks like the winner.
+We pull out the words that shape blame, certainty, urgency, and who looks like the winner.

 operation vs raidactivists vs riotersprotesters vs riotersconcerns vs crisisclaimed vs revealedcame out on top vs made progress